terralist/terralist/README.md

 Use the application web interface to authenticate using your third-party OAUTH 2.0 provider, then create an authority and assign a GPG key to it.

+### Generate an API Key

+Use the application web interface to generate an API key.
+You can allocate more than one API key for an authority and use them to upload modules and providers under that specific authority (namespace).

 ### Upload a new module
 ```
 $ curl -X POST registry.example.com/v1/api/modules/my-module/provider/1.0.0/upload \